Watch the space shuttle prepare for liftoff in fast forward/time lapse mode.

 Amazing Movie About a Soldier Shot by a RPG

-(Editor's note: the original video was taken down, here is a summary version from "We Are The Mighty" series posted on You Tube.
-Also, a video about Specialist Moss's recovery below.)
+(Editor's note: the original video was taken down, above is a summary version from the Military Times series posted on You Tube.
+Also, a video about Specialist Moss's recovery, below.)

 This is a very interesting documentary about the USS John Stennis aircraft carrier.